 There was an announcement of the Nisqually Language Books app, beta testing sign-up for the Nisqually language, memory match game, language games, books handed out, a raffle, a survey for future language community needs and the always Famous Dave's Bar-B-Que!

-Nisqually Upper Watershed Timberland Initiative Summary By Joe Cushman are still large tracts of timber owned by private developers and forest land investment trusts.
+Nisqually Upper Watershed Timberland Initiative Summary

+By Joe Cushman

 The Nisqually Tribe has added 1,381 acres of timberlands to the acquisition of forestlands in the upper Nisqually River watershed.